See

 independent colonies of 184B5-erbB2 grown in methocel.
 They have not been well-characterized.
 Unlimited quantities are available.

-184BE1 (Garbe et al. in prep)
+184BE1 (Severson et al. 2014)

-is a new line of indefinite lifespan that emerged from EL 184Be.
-It is not yet well-characterized; it’s
+This is a new line of indefinite lifespan that emerged from BaP post-stasis 184Be.
+It is not yet well-characterized; it’s gradual conversion process is consistent with a p53(+) status.
+This line is not routinely distributed but can be made available.

-gradual conversion process is consistent with a p53(+) status.
-It is not yet
+This is a new line of indefinite lifespan that emerged from BaP post-stasis 184Be.
+It is not yet well-characterized; it’s gradual conversion process is consistent with a p53(+) status.
+It is not yet available for distribution.

-184BEMY1 (Garbe et al. in prep)
+184BEMY1 (Garbe et al. 2014)

-This line has not been well-characterized and is not yet available for
+Finite lifespan BaP post-stasis 184Be was transduced with c-myc, producing efficient rapid immortalization of the population.
+This line has not been well-characterized and is not yet available for distribution.

-184CEMY1 (Garbe et al. in prep)
+184CEMY1 (Garbe et al. 2014)

 184FGS1 (Garbe et al. 2007)